Subjects overview

 The Data Analytics major provides a broad survey into the concepts and applications of modern machine learning and statistical science.
 It contains subjects in advanced nonparametric statistical modelling and pattern recognition algorithms and offers the opportunity to undertake subjects in coding as well as data infrastructure.
 Throughout, the focus is placed on ensuring students are presented with and work towards the relevant application of these techniques to real industry data.

 The demand for financial expertise across all business functions is global, extensive, and persistent.
 The scope and depth of subjects studied in Bond University’s finance major develop knowledge and skills that range from finance fundamentals and progress all the way to those competencies necessary for a merger and acquisition professional.
 Our finance major prepares you for an influential role as a corporate and personal finance authority.
-Career options are as varied as they are extensive and include financial advisor, business analyst, banker, fund manager, investment banker, stockbroker, and merger and acquisition specialist.
+Career options are as varied as they are extensive and include business analyst, banker, fund manager, investment banker, stockbroker, and merger and acquisition specialist.
 The knowledge gained from our finance major will position you to have an interesting and rewarding career anywhere in the world.

 Students must choose sixty credit points (60CP) of undergraduate subjects from across the University.